mdrake0/mysite/content/fixed/bookshelf.md

 ### Currently Reading

+- _Eloquent JavaScript, 3rd Edition_, Marvin Haverbeke
+- _The Works: Anatomy of a City_, Kate Ascher

+### Finished and Recommend

 - _The Soul of a New Machine_, Tracy Kidder

-### Finished and Recommend

 - _How to Solve It_, George Pólya
 - _Circe_, Madeline Miller
 - _Skin in the Game: Hidden Asymmetries in Daily Life_, Nassim Nicholas Taleb